overhide/overhide/docs/glossary.md

 Note that use of a *delegate-key* undermines the user's ownership of their own data.
 The benefit is that a service using *overhide* is not forcing the user to participate in owning their data.
 The risk is that the user doesn't own their data.

+#### delegate qualification

+Data and backchannel message queues can be qualified with a delegate *identity*.
+The qualification indicates that the data is actually segmented by delegate.

+This means multiple delegates my write into a *datastore-key* and not clobber the other's delegate's data.
+The non-delegated data is also left untouched.

 #### user-address

 When dealing with *identity*, this is a public address of a user.
 Likely a blockchain public address (hash):  a user's *blockchain<sub>pub</sub>* key.